Is marijuana legal in Massachusetts?

 More details on how to apply online or through a paper application can be found here.

-Does Massachusetts accept out of state medical cards?
+Does Massachusetts accept out-of-state medical cards?

-Anyone 21 and over—including out-of-state visitors—can purchase marijuana from licensed dispensaries across the state since all recreational use is legal.
+While out-of-state medical marijuana cards are not accepted in Massachusetts, anyone 21 and over—including out-of-state visitors—can purchase marijuana from licensed dispensaries across the state since all recreational use is legal.

 When does my Massachusetts medical card expire?